jiazhou-garland/ExACT/README.md

 2. Download the **ViT-B-16** CLIP pretrained backbone in this [repository](https://github.com/mlfoundations/open_clip).
 3. Download the evaluated dataset and its corresponding model checkpoints in the following **SeAct Dataset** section and **Model Checkpoints** section, respectively.
 Note that the train-val dataset split are provided in **./ExACT/Dataloader** folder to ensure the fairness of future comparison.
 4. Preprocessing the datasets in order to transform the raw events into the event frames by our proposed 🌟AFE representation🌟.
+Also remember to change your dataset directory path in **dataset_name.py**.

 ````
 python ./ExACT/Dataloader/AFE Preprocessing/dataset_name.py
 ````